sebastiantoh/tp/docs/UserGuide.md

 * Adds a scheduled appointment with the contact at the specified `CONTACT_INDEX`.
 * The index refers to the index number shown in the displayed contact list.
 * The index must be a positive integer 1, 2, 3, …​
-* The start datetime must be in the format `YYYY-MM-DD HH:mm`
+* The start datetime must be in the format `yyyy-MM-dd HH:mm`
 * The duration is specified in hours and must be a positive number (not necessarily an integer).

 Examples: